Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/docs/task-master-integration.md

    Can you parse the PRD at scripts/prd.txt and generate tasks?
    ```

-   **Important**: Always use the `scripts/prd.txt` file with Task Master, not the comprehensive document.
-Task Master is designed to work with the Product Requirements Document specifically.
+   **Important**: The `scripts/prd.txt` file is continuously improved throughout the workflow.
+While you can use it with Task Master at any point, it's most valuable after all three expert phases are complete, as it will then contain a comprehensive specification with input from all three experts.

 2. Use Task Master to work on the generated tasks:
    ```